phoenix-rtos/phoenix-rtos-doc/building/index.md

 For example, in ia32-generic-qemu target `all` means `core fs image project ports host`.</br>
 For the other targets, `all` can be different components configurations. </br>
-The `ports` component compiling process can take a while.
-If you need to build the system image quickly, you can use the command above.
+The `ports` component can take a while to compile.
+To build the system image without it, specify only the needed
+components:

 ```shell
 TARGET=ia32-generic-qemu phoenix-rtos-build/build.sh core fs image project test